 Coping with Alzheimer’s is something no family should ever have to face.
 Unfortunately, despite some advances, Alzheimer’s remains a progressive and incurable condition.
 If you or someone you love has been diagnosed, it is important to take prompt action to ensure that the appropriate care can be provided and to ensure that a legacy can be protected.
 Parman & Easterday is here to help.

-Our experienced legal team represents Alzheimer’s patients and their families in Oklahoma City, OK and Kansas City, KS, as well as in surrounding locations.
+Our experienced legal team represents Alzheimer’s patients and their families in Oklahoma City, OK as well as in surrounding locations.
 We provide assistance in identifying the issues you need to address after a diagnosis and in making sure the patient and his assets are protected both now and in the future.
 Give us a call today or contact us online for personalized advice and to get answers to questions including:

 - How can you protect an Alzheimer’s patient’s assets and medical autonomy?

 - What steps should be taken after an Alzheimer’s diagnosis?